allenmackley/AppleSurveys/README.md

 After voting on a survey, the balance of percentages between "yes" and "no" responses to the survey will be reflected on the home page.
 Click on one of the perent readings to see a log of every vote, including the user who made it, the response, and the time it was made.

 ## Running tests
+From within the project directory, run `rails test`.

 # Other Notes on Rails Scalability
 ## Solving Scalability Issues